dustinpfister/blog_posts/_posts/threejs-shape.md

 ## 2 - Shape Constructor Basic example using the shape geometry

 Maybe a good starting point with the Shape constructor would be to use it to create a simple triangle shape, and then use that with the Shape Geometry constructor.
+So in this example I start out with just calling the THREE.Shape constructor and then saving the returned instance of Shape to a variable.
+I can then use the Shape move to method to move to a location in the 2d plain, and then call the line to method to create my shape.

 ```js
 // creating a scene